Autodesk-Forge/learn.forge.designautomation/3dsmax/README.md

 To use Design Automation in general, the following steps are needed:

-1. Create the appbundle;
+1. Create the appbundle and test it locally;
+2. Upload the appbundle to the cloud;
 2. Create the activity;
 3. Create the work item;
-4. Send the job and download the results;
+4. Start the job and download the results;

-## 1. Creating the appbundle
+## 1. Create the appbundle and test it locally
-In Design Automation, the app bundle is the container that could hold custom code, plugin, scripts and any other content that is needed during every workitem execution.
+In Design Automation, a bundle is the container that could hold custom code, plugin, scripts and any other content that is needed during every workitem execution.

 The appbundle is a zip archived folder and should finish with `.bundle`.